Dude Essential Oil Blend

 Dude is a select blend of essential oils including:

-Dalmation Sage (Salvia officinalis), Fennel (Foeniculum vulgare), Lavender (Lavendula angustifolia), Myrtle (Myrtus communis), Blue Yarrow (Achillea millefolium), Peppermint (Mentha piperita), Frankincense (Boswellia frereana), Jojoba oil, In a base of Fractionated Coconut Oil.
+Dalmation Sage (Salvia officinalis), Fennel (Foeniculum vulgare), Lavender (Lavendula angustifolia), Myrtle (Myrtus communis), Blue Yarrow (Achillea millefolium), Peppermint (Mentha piperita), Frankincense (Boswellia frereana) in a base of Fractionated Coconut Oil.
 5% dilution.

 May support prostate & hormone function.

 Intestinal gas, expectorant, cleansing, damaged skin, nausea (Schnaubelt, 40, 125, 134, 166, 168).